Xilinx/mlir-air/platforms/xilinx_vck5000_air/utils/README.md

 working with.
 All PCIe devices that are already known to Linux will continue to work as usual, uninterrupted.

+## init_pci.sh

+There are two things that need to be done to initialize the PCIe EP when using the ERNIC IPs.
+First, if host memory is being intiailzed using the ERNIC memory allocator, then huge pages must be allocated.
+This script checks to see if any huge pages are allocated, and allocates 50 additional huge pages.
+Also, in some systems, the OS does not initialize the BARs automatically.
+This script checks if the BARs are disabled on the endpoint, and if so automatically sets the PCIe registers to enable the BARs.

+## dump_pci_bdf.sh

+In runtime_lib/test/7_pcie_ernic_mrmac_standalone/ the test bypasses the AIR infrastructure to directly communicate with the ERNICs.
+Because of this, it loses the AIR functionality to discover PCIe devices.
+Therefore, this script will find all VCK5000 devices and output the BDFs into a header file which can be read by the test.

 -----

 <p align="center">Copyright&copy; 2019-2022 Advanced Micro Devices, Inc.</p>